jmooring/hvm/README.md

 ## Configuration

-By default, `hvm use` and `hvm install` display the 30 most recent releases.
-To change the number of releases displayed:
+By default, the `hvm use` and `hvm install` commands display the 30 most recent releases.
+To change the number of releases displayed, you can do one of the following:

-- Set `numtagstodisplay` in the configuration file (run `hvm config` to display the path)
+- Set the `numtagstodisplay` option in the hvm configuration file.
+You can find the path to the configuration file by running the `hvm config` command.
 - Set the `HVM_NUMTAGSTODISPLAY` environment variable

-Display all releases since v0.54.0 by setting this value to `-1`.
+To display all releases since v0.54.0, set the value to `-1`.
 Releases before v0.54.0 were not semantically versioned.

 ## Rate limiting

-GitHub imposes a rate limit on all API clients, limiting unauthenticated clients to 60 requests per hour.
-If you exceed the limit, hvm displays a message indicating when the limit will be reset, typically within minutes.
+GitHub limits the number of requests that can be made to its API per hour.
+Unauthenticated clients are limited to 60 requests per hour.
+If you exceed this limit, hvm will display a message indicating when the limit will be reset.
+This is typically within minutes.

 [go]: https://go.dev/doc/install
 [hugo]: https://github.com/gohugoio/hugo/#readme